-Avijjā Will, intention; not knowing or
+Avijjā Will, intention; not knowing or under-

-understanding correctly, but wanting to know and understand; fundamental ignorance; delusion about the nature of the citta.
+standing correctly, but wanting to know and understand; fundamental ignorance; delusion about the nature of the citta.
 Avijjā is the lack of any knowledge that is higher than the level of mere convention, or lack of insight.
 It is ignorance so profound that it is self-obscuring, turning everything upside down, making us believe that what is wrong is right, what is unimportant is important, and what is bad is good.
 Ignorance here does not indicate a lack of knowledge but rather a lack of knowing, or knowing wrongly.
-Avijjā is that which must be overcome and transcended to realise enlightenment.